Samicap/Cats-fur-ever/cat-app/README.md

 ## Import Downloaded font
 -This article is for React Native but the start is good for Reat for web i think.
-I had to copy and paste the font file from the Font book into the App from the mac Applicaton folder. https://blog.bam.tech/developer-news/add-a-custom-font-to-your-react-native-app
+I had to copy and paste the font file from the Font book into the App from the mac Applicaton folder.
+-After copy and pasting in index.css added font-family to be able to use the font in the navbar.css file. https://blog.bam.tech/developer-news/add-a-custom-font-to-your-react-native-app

 ###############################################################